ministryofjustice/et_fake_acas_server/README.md

 ```
 ## Usage

+## Usage During Testing

+The server is pre programmed to respond with all 4 of the different response types depending on the first
+part of the certificate number requested.
+The numbers after the slashes etc.. do not matter

+These are as follows (note, the 'R' can also be 'NE' or 'MU')

+R000200 - Returns a 'No Match'
+R000201 - Returns an 'Invalid Certificate Format'
+R000500 - Returns an 'Internal Error'

+and anything else returns a 'Found' response

 ## Development

 This has no test suite - nor is it supposed to have else we would be testing test code which seems over the top.